MQTT: Quality of service

 This field does not affect handling of the underlying TCP data transmissions; it is only used between MQTT senders and receivers.

 Security

-Security of the MQTT protocol was compromised in 2020 by Italian researchers, executing Slow DoS Attacks on such protocol (see CVE-2020-13849).
+Security of the MQTT protocol was compromised in 2020 by Italian researchers, executing slow DoS attacks on such protocol.

+Clustering

+MQTT clustering is a technique employed to ensure high availability, fault tolerance, and scalability in MQTT deployments.
+As an efficient and lightweight messaging protocol, MQTT clustering allows for the creation of a resilient network of interconnected broker nodes, ensuring continuous and reliable message delivery even in the face of hardware failures or network disruptions.